abstra-app/json-sql/README.md

 # abstra-json-sql

+> **warning**: This project is in its early stages and is not yet ready for production use.
+The API may change, and there may be bugs.
+Use at your own risk.

 `abstra-json-sql` is a Python library that allows you to **run SQL queries on JSON data**.
 It is designed to be simple and easy to use, while providing powerful features for querying and manipulating JSON data.

 ## Installation